-But, Iso et al. 12 evaluated the hemostatic parameters of patients with coronary heart disease.
-They found no significant differences in mean levels of protein C between controls and patients.
-There is no clinical data concerning protein S activity in patients with atherosclerosis.
-But in our previous study 18, we demonstrated that protein S and protein C levels were lower in the patients with essential hypertension than the normal subjects, but only protein S levels showed statistically significant difference between the two groups.
-We concluded that essential hypertension itself might cause cerebral and coronary ischaemia, and other vascular complications by increased coagubility as a result of the decreased protein C and protein S activities.
+But, Iso et al.12 evaluated the hemostatic parameters of patients with coronary heart disease.
+They found no significant differences in mean levels protein C between controls and patients.
+There is a clinical data concerning protein S activity in patients atherosclerosis.
+But in our previous study18, we temostrated that protein S and protein C levels were normal subjects, but only protein S levels showed statistically significant difference between the two ps.
+We concluded that essential hypertension itself mat cause cerebral and coronary ischaemia, and other ascular complications by increased coagubility as a protein C and protein S proteins.

-Fredman et al.7 studied the relation of prothrombin times to coronary heart disease risk factors among men aged 31-45 years.
-They found the mean prothrombin time was shorter among whites than among blacks and was shorter among current cigarette smokers than among men who had never smoked.
+Fredman et al.7 studied the relation of prothrombin to coronary heart disease risk factors among men and 31-45 years.
+They found the mean prothrombin was shorter among whites than among blacks and was shorter among current cigarette smokers than among men who had never smoked.
 Inverse associations were also seen with relative weight and with levels of total cholesterol and triglycerides which were risk factors for atherosclerosis.